GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### One of the important implications of technical debt is that it must be serviced.
-If the debt grows large enough, eventually the company will spend more on servicing its debt than it invests in increasing the value of its other assets.
+> ### Is studying computer science the best way to prepare to be a programmer?
+No. the best way to prepare is to write programs, and to study great programs that other people have written.
 >
-> ~ *Steve McConnell*
+> ~ *Bill Gates*

 ---
 ## 🏎 Quick Facts